pavanandrea/resume/README.md

 # LaTeX Template for my CV

 This is a LaTeX template for a simple clean CV, developed from scratch with minimal dependencies.
-Inspired from [jakegut/resume](https://github.com/jakegut/resume) and [muratcankaracabey/latex_cv](https://github.com/muratcankaracabey/latex_cv).
+Inspired by the work of [jakegut/resume](https://github.com/jakegut/resume) and [muratcankaracabey/latex_cv](https://github.com/muratcankaracabey/latex_cv).

 <p align="center">
     <img src="example.jpg" height=70%>